Higher Derivative Supergravities in Diverse Dimensions

 \item \mbox{\it The semiclassical M-theory limit:} This is the limit in which the effects of wrapped p-branes are suppressed and the Feynman diagrams of compactified eleven-dimensional quantum supergravity should give a valid expansion in powers of the inverse volume of the torus.

 \end{itemize} For more details, see \cite{Green:2010wi}.
-Note also that the explicit forms of these couplings can also be obtained by direct calculation from exceptional field theory loops \cite{Bossard:2015foa }.
-In the case of Type II string theory, the analytic contribution to the low energy expansion of the amplitudes at genus-one has been treated as a power series in space-time derivatives with coefficients that are determined by integrals of modular functions over the complex structure modulus of the world-sheet torus \cite{Green:2008uj, DHoker:2015gmr}.
+Note also that the explicit forms of these couplings can also be obtained by direct calculation from exceptional field theory loops \cite{Bossard:2015foa}.
+In the case of type II string theory, the analytic contribution to the low energy expansion of the amplitudes at genus-one has been treated as a power series in space-time derivatives with coefficients that are determined by integrals of modular functions over the complex structure modulus of the world-sheet torus \cite{Green:2008uj, DHoker:2015gmr}.

 As to $\vE^{(D)}_{(0,1)}$ which cannot be represented as an Eisenstein series, apparently no closed form expression is known for it as yet.
 Nonetheless, an implicit expression for it as a two-loop Schwinger integral can be found in \cite{Bossard:2020xod}.
-See also \cite{Pioline:2015yea}, where its large coupling limit, omitting the nonperturbative contributions, has been described.
+See also \cite{Pioline:2015yea}, where its weak coupling and decompactification limits have been explored.